 Yup, I hear you, you don’t like the thought of endless staged shots, bored guests, and a hideously bossy photographer.

 Well, I’m definitely not the only one who doesn’t operate like that!
 (I can’t stand bossy people and having bored guests either!).
-Find a photographer who specialises in in-the-moment photography.
+Find a photographer who specialises in in-the-moment, documentary style of photography.
 Maybe you want one or two group shots, maybe you don’t want any.
-That’s fine, it’s your day, simply discuss your needs with your photographer in advance!
+That’s fine, it’s your day.
+Simply chat through what you’d like with your photographer before the day.

 But wedding photographers are EXPENSIVE!!!

 Not necessarily.
-Wedding packages can be surprisingly cost-effective.
-For a start, the photographers carry all the kit they need to capture the best shots of your day.
+Wedding packages can be surprisingly cost-effective investment.
+For a start, the photographers carry all the kit they need to capture the best shots of you and your day.
 And they carry spares.
 And back-ups.
-And they back up your photos as soon as they get home (I’ve heard some will even do this in the car park).
-And often they’ll keep your photos on a disk in case anything happens to your copy.
+And they back up your photos straight away.
+And often they’ll keep your photos backed up in case anything happens to your copy.
 (Bet you didn’t know that!).

 Photographers will also go through all the photos and select the best ones, do the post processing, and have your images all ready for you to use.
-Many (myself included) will even put together a photobook for you, saving you HEAPS of hassle.
+Many (myself included) will put together a photobook for you, arrange printing, check it through and deliver it to you, saving you HEAPS of hassle.

 Here are some more reasons why hiring someone to take your photos is better value for money than relying on your guests:

 - Firstly, your guests are there to celebrate with you, not to work.
 And wedding photography is hard work.
-If they’re doing it right, they won’t be able to sit back, relax and enjoy the day with you…which isn’t really very fair, is it?
+If they’re doing it right, they won’t be able to sit back, relax and enjoy the day with you…which isn’t really very fair.